A Girl Like Me (Emma Bunton album): Commercial performance

-A Girl Like Me debuted and peaked at number four on the UK Albums Chart in the week ending 28 April 2001, selling 21,500 copies in its first week.
-On 7 September 2001, the album was certified gold by the British Phonographic Industry (BPI), denoting shipments in excess of 100,000 copies.
-It became the 147th best-selling album in the United Kingdom for 2001.
-Lukewarm sales of A Girl Like Me ultimately led to Bunton losing her contract with Virgin Records in 2002.
+A Girl Like Me debuted and peaked at number four on the UK Albums Chart in the week ending 28 April 2001, selling 21,694 copies in its first week.
+The album went on to sell approximately 127,000 copies in the United Kingdom and was certified gold by the British Phonographic Industry (BPI) on 7 September 2001, denoting shipments in excess of 100,000 units.
+It ranked as the 147th best-selling album in the country for 2001.

+Outside the United Kingdom, A Girl Like Me achieved modest chart success.
+It peaked at number six on the Scottish Albums Chart, reached number 21 in New Zealand, number 23 in both Denmark and on the European Albums chart, and number 38 in Finland.
+In Australia, the album charted at number 86; however, it was later certified gold, indicating strong catalogue sales despite its low peak position.
+Despite these figures, overall sales of about 500,000 units were considered underwhelming, ultimately leading to Bunton being dropped by Virgin Records in 2002.